p0sel0k/evolved.lua/MANUAL.md

 function evolved.destroy(...) end
 ```

-The `destroy` function takes one or more identifiers as arguments.
+The `evolved.destroy` function takes one or more identifiers as arguments.
 Destroyed identifiers will be added to the recycler free list.
-It is safe to destroy identifiers that are not alive (the function will just ignore them).
+It is safe to call `evolved.destroy` on identifiers that are not alive; the function will simply ignore them.

 After destroying an identifier, it can be reused by calling the `evolved.id` function again.
 The new identifier will have the same index as the destroyed one, but a different version.
 The version is incremented each time an identifier is destroyed.
-This mechanism allows us to reuse indices and know if an identifier is alive or not.
+This mechanism allows us to reuse indices and to know whether an identifier is alive or not.

-The `evolved.alive` function set can be used to check if identifiers are alive or not.
+The set of `evolved.alive` functions can be used to check whether identifiers are alive.

 ```lua
 ---@param id evolved.id